Where to eat in Tuscany

 - Albergaccio - Michelin Star restaurant run by the owners Francesco & Sonia.
-Pricy but good.
+Pricey but superb.

 - La Bottega del 30, Villa a Sesta - not exactly close, this one, a good 50 minutes drive.
 But some of the best food we've eaten in the area, and well-deserving of its Michelin star.

 We have a comprehensive list of restaurants we recommend to all our guests.
-It's called The Big Book and we email it to all our guests before they set out, so they always have the latest information.
+It's called The Big Book and we email it to all our guests before they arrive, so they always have the latest information.
 If you'd like a copy, drop us a line.

 But don't worry too much about going 'off-piste' and finding your own favourites.
-Just try to avoid eating in the really busy tourist thoroughfares, like the main-street in San Gimignano, for example.
-Most restaurants cannot survive on summer tourism alone and Italians are extremely fussy eaters.
-So no restaurant would survive the winter here unless it was good.
+Just try to avoid eating in the really busy tourist thoroughfares, like the main street in San Gimignano, or the centre of Florence, for example.
+Some of the food served up in these areas is uncharacteristically diabolical, but wander 100m away from the tourist spots, and you'll be fine.

 You can also see some of our recent recommendations here on Google+ bit.ly/eatingoutTuscany.

-There are more wineries around us than restaurants, and they all offer tastings and wine-tours.
+There are more wineries around us than restaurants, and they all offer tastings and wine tours.
 We have our own favourites, and here are a few that we regularly recommend.
-Again, a more complete list will be sent out to you before you leave home.
+Again, a complete list will be sent out to you before you leave home.
 They all speak excellent English, and many have different tours depending on whether you want snacks.

 - La Ripa - Close by, very entertaining and thorough explanation of La Ripa's wine-making methods by the charming owner, Sandro, or his son Nicola.
 And excellent wine!
-You will need to book: €10 per head .
-English spoken.
-T: +39 055 8072948 E-mail: email@example.com.
+You will need to book: €10 per head.
+English is spoken.
+T: +39 055 8072948 E-mail: firstname.lastname@example.org.

 - Le Filigare - a new discovery for us in 2009, but they've been making wines for 150 years.
 Hard to get to but some great wines, including two excellent and reasonably priced Chianti Classico's.

 - Casa Emma - just down the road.
-Excellent wine, and a good wine-testing lunch available.
+Excellent wine, and a good wine-tasting lunch available.
 You will need to book.

 Tuscany wine tours